Development Assessment Framework

 This will increase professional decision making, support local decision making and councils working together and also reduce political representation on assessment bodies.

 Each Assessment Panel will have an Assessment Manager who is an Accredited Professional.
-The Assessment Manager will help support, advise and coordinate the work of the Assessment Panel and will be responsible for assessing development proposals with minor impact on their environment.
+The Assessment Manager will help support, advise and coordinate the work of the Assessment Panel and will also be responsible for the assessment of certain types of applications as a decision authority in his/her own right.
 The Assessment Panel may review an assessment decision made by the Assessment Manager, if requested to do so by an applicant.

 An Accredited Professional assesses development applications as prescribed by the regulations.